atnbueno/userscripts/README.md

 ### For Safari (macOS, iOS, iPadOS)

-1. Install the [Userscripts app](https://apps.apple.com/app/userscripts/id1463298887) from the App Store.
+1. Install the [Userscripts](https://apps.apple.com/app/userscripts/id1463298887) Safari extension from the App Store.
 2. Enable it in Safari settings and grant access to the sites you want.
-3. Open the script’s install link in Safari.
+3. Open the script’s install link in Safari ("Raw" file).
-4. Tap the Share button → Userscripts → Save Script.
+4. "Tap to install" in the extension icon in Safari (the blue `</>`).
 5. Refresh the page or enable the script from the Userscripts extension menu if needed.

 ---